MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-create-workspace.md

 1. Choose either the **Fabric capacity** or **Trial** license mode.

-1. Choose a premium capacity you have access to.
+1. In the **Capacity** dropdown, choose a premium capacity you have access to.

 1. Select **Apply** to create and open the new workspace.